adamriaz/weight-converter/README.md

-# Introduction
+# Weight Converter

-Weight Converter is a python module for converting weight units.
+A python module for converting weight units.

 ## Install
 To install Weight Converter, run the following command: